kHigasa/rucef/README.md

 # Elegua

-Elegua is a object-oriented programming language with influence from Ruby, Java etc.
+Elegua is a object-oriented programming language with influence from Ruby, Python, Lisp and Streem.

+I wanna use this to do concurrent programming easily.